conversationai/conversationai-models/experiments/README.md

 Estimator API](https://www.tensorflow.org/programmers_guide/estimators).

-The templates also demonstrate how these models can be trained using [Google ML Engine](https://cloud.google.com/ml-engine/) and experiments managed with [Comet.ML](https://www.comet.ml/).
+The templates also demonstrate how these models can be trained using [Google ML Engine](https://cloud.google.com/ml-engine/) and track experiments with [Comet.ML](https://www.comet.ml/).